 A credit card is a powerful personal finance tool.
 But it is only good if used correctly.
 And unfortunately, many people are not using credit cards correctly.

 The first important thing is to choose a card with no annual fee.
-Contrary to what credit card companies want you to believe, it is often better to get a free credit card and smaller cashback than an expensive card with a lot of cashback.
+Contrary to what credit card companies want you to believe, getting a free credit card and smaller cashback is often better than an expensive card with a lot of cashback.
 It is essential to research and compare with your actual credit card spending.

-But there are many options, making finding the best credit card in Switzerland challenging.
+But many options make finding the best credit card in Switzerland challenging.
 So, this article explores the different credit card options available in Switzerland.

 I assume you carry no credit card debt and always pay your balance in full.
 Otherwise, it is an entirely different issue!